 You can store it in the fridge for up to 4-5 days.
 I do not recommend freezing any salad that has mayo.

 Watch the Video

-Crunchy Cauliflower & Bacon SaladThis cauliflower & bacon salad will become one of your favourites!
-It's crunchy from the cauliflower and pepper, creamy from the mayonnaise and cream cheese and the bacon gives it that salty and savoury taste.
+Crunchy Cauliflower & Bacon SaladThis cauliflower & bacon salad will become one of your favorites!
+It's crunchy from the cauliflower and pepper, creamy from the mayonnaise and cream cheese and the bacon gives it that salty and savory taste.